 |Achievements||National Dog of Finland|

 With the fox-like appearance, the Finnish Spitz is the Northern breed with small erect ears, dense coat, and curled tail.
 They are cheerful and intelligent dogs which makes a good family breed.

-If you want a dog who is medium sized and makes an alert watch dogs then Finnish Spitz are right for you.
+If you want a dog who is medium-sized and makes alert watchdogs then Finnish Spitz are right for you.
 But before owning one, you should know about their personality traits as well as their history and why they were bred for.

 Origin And History

 The Finnish Spitz was originally tribal dogs used of hunt squirrels to bear.
 Later, they became popular hunting game birds called capercaillie and black grouse.
 Because the tribes migrated over time they used to breed their dog according to the familial and geographical needs.

 Due to the change in transportation and roadways, people started migrating to the land where Finnish Spitz lived and began mating their own dogs with Finnish Spitz however, they were close to extinction.